 The country that has been replaced is Thailand.
 India takes the lead in both the Basmati and non-Basmati category.
 Some of the major importers of rice from India are countries like Iran, Saudi Arabia, UAE, Kuwait, etc. In terms of length, there are three types of rice: long-grain, medium-grain and short-grain rice.
-Some of the well known medium-grain rice is Jasmine Rice, Swarna rice, Calrose rice, japonica rice, round-grain rice, matta rice and Vietnamese rice.
-Medium grain rice is primarily grown in South-east Asian countries like Thailand and Vietnam.
-Medium grain rice sellers have been making a handsome profit dealing in bulk quantities of medium grain rice.
+Some of the well-known medium-grain rice are Jasmine Rice, Swarna Rice, Calrose rice, japonica rice, round-grain rice, matta rice and Vietnamese rice.
+It is primarily grown in Southeast Asian countries like Thailand and Vietnam.
+Rice sellers have been making a handsome profit by dealing in bulk quantities of medium grain rice.

 Compared to long-grain rice, medium-grain rice has a lesser percentage of starch.
 It is shorter in length and contains extra moisture.
-In a major consumer country like the USA, medium-grain rice accounts for 26% of total rice production.
-Patterns of import/export of medium-grain rice have undergone some changes.
+In a major consumer country like the USA, It accounts for 26% of total rice production.
+Patterns of import/export of rice have undergone some changes.
 Traditional medium grain rice buyers like Japan and South Korea made minimum access agreements to protect the local market.
-The two above mentioned countries have been a reliable importer for many years now.
-MENA (Middle-East and North Africa) countries have emerged as a hotspot for large-scale trading of medium-grain rice.
+The two above-mentioned countries have been reliable importers for many years now.
+MENA (Middle-East and North Africa) countries have emerged as a hotspot for large-scale trading of rice.
 Turkey, despite being the largest producer of medium-grain rice has emerged as the biggest importer in the region.
 In the year 2019, Egypt emerged as the largest importer at 700,000 tons.